On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Quantum Machine Learning

-\textbf{Advantages of Quantum Machine Learning.} In~\cite{Cong_2019} the authors introduce and analyse the QCNN as a machine learning-inspired quantum circuit model, and demonstrate its ability to solve important classes of intrinsically quantum many-body problems.
-They consider two classes of problems, 1) the quantum phase recognition, which asks whether a given input quantum state belongs to a particular quantum phase of matter, and 2) the quantum error correction (QEC) optimization, where they asks for an optimal QEC code for a given, a priori unknown, error model such as dephasing or potentially correlated depolarization in realistic experimental settings.
 Currently, different quantum algorithms that could act as building blocks of ML programs have been developed, sometimes related to hardware and software challenges that are not yet completely solved~\cite{Biamonte_2017}.
-Given that ML and AI can play fundamental roles in the quantum domain~\cite{pub.1101409450}, the main benefits of QML as already summarized in~\cite{phillipson2020} are the following: \begin{enumerate} \item Improvements in run-time; \item Learning capacity improvements; \item Learning efficiency improvements. \end{enumerate} However, there is not a shared consensus on how and when QML can be advantageous with respect to its classical counterpart on general classes of problems.
-For instance, in~\cite{Huang2021}, it is shown how the quality and the amount of data can sensibly affect the performances of classical and QML models in such a way that the quantum advantage is not always guaranteed.
-With this regard, this paper adds an important element of discussion with respect to the state of the art, by demonstrating how QML could help when dealing with real remote sensing images for a multiclass classification problem.
+Given that ML and AI can play fundamental roles in the quantum domain~\cite{pub.1101409450}, the main benefits of QML, as already summarized in~\cite{phillipson2020}, are the following: 1) improvements in run-time, 2) learning capacity improvements, 3) learning efficiency improvements.

+However, there is not a shared consensus on how and when QML can be advantageous with respect to its classical counterpart on general classes of problems.
+For instance, in~\cite{Huang2021}, it is shown how the quality and the amount of data can sensibly affect the performance of classical and QML models in such a way that the quantum advantage is not always guaranteed.
+With this regard, this paper adds an important element of discussion with respect to the state of the art, by demonstrating how QML could help when dealing with real remote sensing images for a classification problem where multiple classes are used.